 Global monthly average surface air temperature (thin line) since 1979 according to according to the Hadley Centre for Climate Prediction and Research and the University of East Anglia's Climatic Research Unit (CRU), UK.
 The thick line is the simple running 37-month average.
+Please note that HadCRUT4 is not yet updated beyond January 2021.

-Temperature quality class 3: GISS and NCDC global surface air temperature, updated to November 2020
+Temperature quality class 3: GISS and NCDC global surface air temperature, updated to May 2021